 A stipend is paid to the PA for each week of the class.
 Upon successful completion of the program the new apprentice receives a set of hand tools, the initiation fees, and first quarter’s Union Dues.

 Interested in becoming a carpenter?
-Go to the “Minimum Qualifications” tab to see if you qualify to start your career in carpentry.
+Watch the three videos below to see what carpenters do.
+Then go to the “Minimum Qualifications” tab to see if you qualify to start your career in carpentry.